avixdery/avixdery/README.md

 ### hello there!
-🪶 intj-t; eng/中
+🪶 istj; eng/中

-🪐 c++, python, sql, html !!
+🪐 c++

-🌱 interested in database management!
+🌱 python, sql, html

-🔭 curently trying to survive school
+🔭 currently exploring my options

 <!--
 **avixdery/avixdery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.